belandproject/sale/README.md

-# Beland Builder
+# Beland Sale

 You can create beautiful scenes for [Beland](https://beland.io) even if you don't own a parcel.

 # How to run

-The builder is a SPA or single page application built with [create-react-app](https://github.com/facebook/create-react-app).
+The Beland Sale is a SPA or single page application built with [create-react-app](https://github.com/facebook/create-react-app).
 It uses an [`.env`](#environment) file as configuration for a few things, you'll need to create that first.

 After that, to run this app you have two options: